infotroph/soyface_daycent/README.md

 # DayCent parameters for modeling SoyFACE temperature & CO2 manipulations

-This repository contains *nearly* all the files you need to recreate the DayCent model results presented in "Elevated CO<sub>2</sub> and temperature increase soil C losses from a soy-maize ecosystem", a manuscript by Christopher K. Black, Sarah C. Davis, Tara W. Hudiburg, Carl J. Bernacchi, and Evan H. DeLucia that will be submitted Real Soon Now to a journal near you.
+This repository contains *nearly* all the files you need to recreate the DayCent model results presented in "Elevated CO<sub>2</sub> and temperature increase soil C losses from a soy-maize ecosystem", by Christopher K. Black, Sarah C. Davis, Tara W. Hudiburg, Carl J. Bernacchi, and Evan H. DeLucia, a manuscript submitted to Global Change Biology on 2015-10-26.

+If you're a reviewer for the manuscript: Hi! if something is missing from this repository that you need for your review, please tell us (anonymously is fine).
+We can probably add it quickly.

+If you're not a reviewer: Same request!
+But we may take longer to make the changes, and they will appear in a post-publication branch, not the archived-as-published version.

-What you *will* find here: DayCent input parameters, output files, most of the validation data, run-management scripts, and plotting code.
+## What you *will* find here:

+DayCent input parameters, output files, most of the validation data, run-management scripts, and plotting code.

-What you will *not* find here:
+## What you will *not* find here:

 * DayCent itself.
 For that, See ["Prerequisites", below](#prerequisites).
 * Chris's full Git history from the model development process.
 The development version contains three years of blind alleys and expletives and typos, so copying files into this public version was a way of cleaning up after myself.
 If something seems missing, ask and I'll dig it out of the development repository.